gbrembati/terraform-cloudguard-gke/3-aws-onboarding/README.md

 2. Create an account in [Asia Pacific Region](https://secure.ap1.dome9.com/v2/register/invite)
 3. Create an account in [United States Region](https://secure.dome9.com/v2/register/invite)

+## Prerequisite
+You would need to give as parameter the External ID, that can be obtained here in a new onboarding here:
+![AWS External ID](/zimages/aws-external-id.jpg)

 ## How to launch the template
 Either copy the JSON file and then uploaded to a newly created stack or launch the CloudFormation Templates directly.
-These are the link to directly create all that is needed in your AWS Account:
+These are the link to directly launch them in your AWS Account:
 1. Template with Read-Only Permission: [Launch R/O Stack](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://s3-cloudguard-onboarding.s3.eu-west-1.amazonaws.com/stack/cft-readonly.json)
 2. Template with Read-Write Permission: [Launch R/W Stack](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://s3-cloudguard-onboarding.s3.eu-west-1.amazonaws.com/stack/cft-readwrite.json)

-## How to use it
-You would need to give as parameter the External ID, that can be obtained here in a new onboarding here:
-![AWS External ID](/zimages/aws-external-id.jpg)

 ## How to conclude the onboarding
 From the Stack output copy the Role ARN: